 If there’s one museum I highly recommend for tweens especially, it is this one!

-The Shipwreck Treasure Museum takes visitors back to the mid-1800s, the era of the wreckers.
+The Key West Shipwreck Museum takes visitors back to the mid-1800s, the era of the wreckers.
 It’s a fun, interactive museum where kids can learn about Key West’s maritime history.
-The Shipwreck Treasure Museum combines actors, films, and the actual artifacts from the wrecked vessel Isaac Allerton, which sank in 1856 in the Florida Keys.
+The museum combines actors, films, and the actual artifacts from the wrecked vessel Isaac Allerton, which sank in 1856 in the Florida Keys.